National Arts Council, Singapore: Organisation structure

-GK Goh Holdings Goh Yew Lin and Deputy Secretary of Ministry of Culture, Community and Youth Rosa Huey Daniel.

 Supporting the industry

-Assistance schemes

 The NAC provides funding infrastructure for Singapore's arts community.
 Each year, through its grants framework, the NAC aims to develop new and existing arts organisations, encourage production of, presentation of and participation in the arts, as well as provide training, research & development for market and audience development needs, both locally and internationally.

-Arts spaces

 NAC provides artists and arts groups with accessible performing venues for their productions, and to sustainable platforms where artists can collaborate with each other and interact with the wider public.

+The NAC also organises large scale festivals, providing a platform on an international scale to host artists' collaborations and interaction, concurrently engaging the public.
+The NAC is the sole organiser for Singapore Art Week.

 Community engagement

 The NAC works with other agencies to bring arts to the wider public.
 Through initiatives such as Arts & Disability Forum, Arts In Your Neighbourhood, Art Reach, National Arts Council - Arts Education Programme (NAC-AEP), Noise Singapore, Patron of the Arts Awards, and Silver Arts.